hemashushu/xiaoxuan-core-assembly/docs/instructions.md

 local_store_f32(identifier, value:f32, offset=literal_i16)  ->  ()
 ```

-The `identifier` argument is the name of local variables.
+The `identifier` argument is the name of local variables or function parameters.

 ### Local Loading/Storing Extension